 Prior to programming the system with a PC and the DoorKing Remote Account Manager for Windows Software, there is certain information that you must know and must program into the system before the computer can communicate with the system.
-See next page section 3.2 to set-up the telephone entry system for PC programming.
-Programming the system with a PC may be accomplished by 1) Phone modem, 2) RS-232 direct connection, 3) RS-422 direct connection, 4) Wireless Connection, 5) TCP/IP LAN direct connection, 6) TCP/IP WAN or Internet, 7) DK Internet-Modem Server.
-See section 2.4 PC Connection Options for all layouts and additional hardware that is needed for each.
-All options require the DoorKing Remote Account Manager for Windows Software VERSION 6.3.g or higher.
+See section 3.2 to set-up the telephone entry system for PC programming.
+See sections 2.4 and 2.5 PC Connection Options for all layouts and additional hardware that is needed for each.
+All options require the DoorKing Remote Account Manager for Windows Software VERSION 6.4.b or higher.